Turpentine Creek Foundation Inc. DBA Turpentine Creek Wildlife Refuge is a 501(c)3 nonprofit. Our TaxID is 71-0721742.

-Through public education we work to end the Exotic Animal Trade, making sanctuaries like Turpentine Creek no long necessary; together, we can preserve and protect these magnificent predators in the wild for our children’s future.
+Through public education we work to end the Exotic Animal Trade, making sanctuaries like Turpentine Creek no longer necessary; together, we can preserve and protect these magnificent predators in the wild for our children’s future.

 OUR COMMITMENT: EDUCATION, PRESERVATION, AND COMPASSION.

 Education: TCWR is evolving how we educate today’s youth, in classroom visits and onsite programming, through Interpretive Learning: We teach how wildlife, ecosystems, and humans are interdependent, and why sustainable behavior matters; the devastation the Exotic Animal Trade inflicts on both captive and endangered wild species; how people can effect positive change with small actions and advocacy to preserve these animals in the wild, and in doing so, help save our planet for future generations.

 Preservation: Turpentine Creek is a United States Department of Agriculture (USDA) licensed facility for exotic and native wildlife, accredited by the Global Federation of Animal Sanctuaries (GFAS) and a member of the Big Cat Sanctuary Alliance (BSCA), Tigers in America, and the American Association of Zoo Keepers (AAZK).
 We rescue survivors of the Exotic Animal Trade with a focus on big cats and bear, providing them a safe lifelong home with exceptional diets and proper care, while working to preserve endangered species in the wild through public education and advocacy.

 Compassion: We believe big cats are predators, not pets or entertainment for the masses.
 They and other exotic and native wildlife deserve to live out their lives with dignity, allowed to be the wild animals they instinctually are.
 We will continue to be their voice, both for those forced to live in captivity and those struggling for survival in the wild.